Blue and White (political alliance): Former composition

-Former

 Israel Resilience Party

 On 16 February 2015, Benny Gantz completed his term as Chief of Staff and began a three-year legal moratorium in which he could not run for the Knesset.
 This ended on 2 July 2018.
 In September 2018, it was reported that Gantz planned to enter politics.
 On 26 December 2018, the 20th Knesset voted to dissolve itself and hold early elections.
 A day later, on 27 December, after 109 people signed a list of founders, the party was officially registered with the name Israel Resilience Party.

 Telem

 In May 2016, "amidst wide-spread speculation that he would be fired by Netanyahu", Moshe Ya'alon resigned from his defense minister post.
 On 12 March 2017, Ya'alon officially relinquished his membership of Likud, announcing that he would form a new party to challenge Netanyahu in the next election.
 Ya'alon registered Telem on 2 January 2019.
 Telem announced an alliance with Israel Resilience on 29 January 2019.